2022 EECS Alumni Honors Dinner

 • Faculty Advising with Chairs of the EE and CS divisions

-• Annual dinner with alumni
+• Annual event with alumni

 • Membership in Honor Program Linked-in group with program alumni